1961 Jaguar E-Type Series I 3.8-Litre Roadster

 It shared the straight-six from the Jaguar XK, which in the range-topping 3.8-litre cars was fed by triple-SU HD8 carburettors and topped with a “straight port” double-overhead cam cylinder head allowing a quoted power output of some 265 brake horsepower and 260 lb-ft of torque, and a claimed top speed of 150 mph.

 The example offered here is noted by its Jaguar Daimler Heritage Trust (JDHT) certificate to have left the factory in right-hand drive, finished in British Racing Green over a Suede Green interior with a black soft-top roof, and was sent to supplying dealer Gerald Fleming Ltd, Redcar, Yorkshire, in October 1961.
-This early example boasts the desirable flat-floor configuration and was equipped from new with the four-speed Moss manual gearbox.
+Importantly, this early example boasts the desirable flat-floor configuration.

 This example is accompanied by a history file containing historic MoTs, invoices from its 1990s restoration, and a Jaguar Daimler Heritage Trust certificate issued in 2024.
 Given this car’s early provenance, it will be of interest to marque collectors.